Best Anti-Diarrhea Medicine | Tested

 *Price at time of publishing; check for price changes or sales.

 With a dosage limit of 16 tablets per day, limited to two days max, this bottle alone will cover at least four of the most severe diarrhea events imaginable.
-If you stock a few bottles, you should be covered for years, even with the hygiene challenges that come during emergencies.

 Specifications

-- 100 chewable tablets
+- Quantity: 100 chewable tablets

-- 262mg bismuth subsalicylate
+- Active Ingredients: 262mg bismuth subsalicylate

-- 1.75″ x 1.75″ x 3.6″
+- Size: 1.75″ x 1.75″ x 3.6″

-- 2.3 ounces
+- Weight: 2.3 ounces

 Comparison Table

-| Anti-Diarrhea Medicine | Recommendation | Price* | Quantity | Concentration |
+| Anti-Diarrhea Medicine | Recommendation | Price* | Doses | Concentration |

 |---|---|---|---|---|